Blog

 From Grant Writer to Leadership Coach: How Strategy, Story, and People Shaped My Path

-For more than a decade, my professional identity was clear: I was a grant writer, development and philanthropy consultant.
+For more than a decade, my professional identity was clear: I was a grant-writer, development and philanthropy consultant.
 I helped organizations translate big ideas into fundable strategies, align budgets with outcomes, and tell compelling stories about impact.
 On paper, my work was about funding.
-In practice, it was always about people and relationships.
+In practice, it was always about people and authentic relationships.

 The success of a grant application rarely hinged on the writing alone.
 It depended on leadership clarity, internal alignment, decision-making, and the organization’s capacity to follow through on what was included in the grant.
 When leaders were overwhelmed, unclear or stretched too thin, even the strongest programs struggled to move forward.